grafana/agent/docs/configuration/dynamic-config.md

 ### Metric Instances

 Metric Instances are defined using the pattern `metrics_instances-*.yml`.
+Any metric instances are appended to the instances defined in Metrics above.
+Any number of metric instance files are supporter.

 Reference {{< relref "./metrics-config.md#metrics_instance_config" >}}) in the metrics instance

 ### Integrations

 Integrations are defined using the pattern `integrations-*.yml`, these support more than one file, and multiple integrations can be defined in a file.
 Do not assume any order of loading for integrations.
+For any integration that is a singleton, loading multiple of those will result in an error.

 Reference {{< relref "./integrations/" >}})

 ### Traces

 Traces are defined using the pattern `traces-*.yml`.
-This supports one file.
+This supports ONE file.

 Reference {{< relref "./traces-config.md" >}})

 ### Logs

 Logs are defined using the pattern `logs-*.yml`.
-This supports on file.
+This supports ONE file.

 Reference {{< relref "./logs-config.md" >}})